Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

 Fig.~\ref{fig:scaled} shows the two-particle cumulant of elliptic flow as a function of scaled multiplicity in two ultra-central ZDC bins: $0-0.125 \%$ and $0-1\%$.
 These events were selected based on their respective number of sampled spectator neutrons, as described in section \ref{subsec:cent}.
-The most central bin suffers from a small number of events, which in turn affects our statistics.
+For all configurations and collision systems, the most central bin suffers from a small number of events, which in turn affects statistics.
 Nevertheless, the scale of the experimental data is reproduced.
+The Spher $^{197}$Au configuration underestimates the elliptic flow in both bins, which is expected considering Fig.~\ref{fig:chargedv22}, namely that this configuration was inappropriate for central collisions of Au nuclei.
 In the broader ultra-central bin, our model reproduces the general shape and trend of experimental data.
-It overestimates elliptic flow at smaller multiplicities while underestimating flow at higher multiplicities.
-This is likely due to the effects discussed earlier in this section regarding high-multiplicity experimental events.
-Indeed, the overestimation of elliptic flow in body-body events (scaled $N_{\rm ch} < 1$) indicates that some of these events should have generated fewer particles, while the underestimation of elliptic flow in tip-tip events (scaled $N_{\rm ch} > 1$) should have generated more particles.
-We leave a study focused on improving statistics for the future.
+For our two U configurations, we find New $^{238}$U to reproduce the experimental data more faithfully, in line with what we've been able to conclude from Fig.~\ref{fig:chargedv22}.
+The Def $^{197}$Au configuration performs decently in this broader centrality window.
+However, it considerably underestimates elliptic flow at smaller multiplicities.
+This is most probably due to relatively low statistics, but will require further investigation.

 Fig.~\ref{fig:v32} shows the two-particle cumulant of triangular flow $v_3\{2\}$ as a function of charged particle multiplicity, which is a fluctuation-driven observable.
 Looking at Fig.~\ref{fig:v32}, we see that experimental data for U and Au are practically overlapping in central collisions, confirming that initial global geometry plays little role in this observable.
-Our model underestimates triangular flow across our chosen range, which indicates that it underestimates initial state fluctuations.
+Our model underestimates triangular flow across our chosen range, collision systems and configurations, which indicates that it underestimates initial state fluctuations.
 This could potentially be mended by the addition of sub-nucleonic degrees of freedom (i.e.~valence quark configurations) in our initial construction of the nuclear thickness function $T_{A}(\boldsymbol{x})$, such as those described in~\cite{Kumar_2022}.
-We also see that, while our SMASH sub-event average curve is slightly higher than our ensemble average curve, the addition of short-range correlations isn't sufficient to cover the gap between our model and experimental data.
+Interestingly, we also see that our SMASH sub-event average curves are consistently lower than their oversampled average counterparts.
+This result implies that our current exclusion of sub-nucleonic degrees of freedom leads to short-range fluctuations being noticeably smaller than longer- range ones.